dbt-labs/docs.getdbt.com/website/docs/tutorial/1b-setting-up-snowflake.md

 <Lightbox src="/img/snowflake_tutorial/dbt_cloud_connect_snowflake.png" title="dbt Cloud - Connect Snowflake" />
 </p>

 4. To create the connection we’ll start by inputting the account information.
 Your account is going to be the url of your Snowflake trial account up to the period before snowflakecomputing.com.
-So, if this is the full url of my trial account: `oq65696.west-us-2.azure.snowflakecomputing.com` then the account will be: `oq65696.west-us-2.azure`
+So, if this is the full url of my trial account: `oq65696.west-us-2.azure.snowflakecomputing.com` then the account will be: `oq65696.west-us-2.azure`.
+You can read more about Snowflake account identifiers [here](https://docs.snowflake.com/en/user-guide/admin-account-identifier.html).

 5. The role is optional and can be left blank for the purposes here, but this can be filled in with the role that you’d like dbt to assume when connecting.